Hard Labels In! Rethinking the Role of Hard Labels in Mitigating Local Semantic Drift: Related Work

 \textbf{Soft Label and Hard Label Usage.} Soft labels are widely adopted in dataset distillation for their richer target structure relative to hard labels, enabling finer guidance during optimization~\citep{sre2l_2024, qin2024label, RDED_2024, yu2024heavy, cui2025dataset}.
-However, storing per-sample soft targets can introduce a substantial memory overhead, often comparable to or larger than the image storage itself.
-To mitigate this, LPLD~\citep{LPLD} proposes generating a limited set of soft targets and reusing them throughout training, substantially reducing the label-storage budget. \cite{yu2024heavy} proposes a label-lightening framework HeLlO that leverages effective image-to-label projectors to directly generate synthetic labels online from synthetic images.
-In parallel, several works revisit the role of hard labels in distillation: EDC~\citep{shao2024elucidating} combines hard- and soft-label objectives within a unified loss to improve performance, while GIFT~\citep{shang2024gift} fuses hard information into soft targets to obtain more reliable supervision.
+However, storing per-sample soft targets can introduce a substantial memory overhead, often larger than the image storage itself.
+To mitigate this, LPLD~\citep{LPLD} proposes generating a limited set of soft targets and reusing them throughout training, substantially reducing the label-storage budget. \cite{yu2024heavy} proposes a label-lightening framework HeLlO that leverages effective image-to-label projectors to generate synthetic labels online from synthetic images.
+In parallel, GIFT~\citep{shang2024gift} fuses hard information into soft targets to obtain more reliable supervision.